Superconducting high-power cables and lines - development status and technology roadmap

 The high power density, light weight, and flexibility of superconducting cables make them an ideal choice for future electric aircraft and multi-megawatt traction power supply systems in rail transit.

-Aviation application: In the Airbus ASCEND project, a 10-metre-long, 300 V/1700 A CORC® DC superconducting link (weighing approximately 1.3 kg/m) was successfully demonstrated, targeting a power rating of 500 kW and featuring fault current limiting capability.
+Aviation application: in the Airbus ASCEND project, a 10-metre-long, 300 V/1700 A CORC(R) DC superconducting link weighing approximately 1.3 kg/m was successfully demonstrated, targeting a power rating of 500 kW and featuring fault current limiting capability.

-Railway feeding: The SuperRail project in Paris, France, has deployed two 60-metre-long, 1.5 kV/3.5 kA DC superconducting cables to enhance the power supply at Montparnasse train station.
+Railway feeding: the SuperRail project in Paris, France, deployed two 60-metre-long, 1.5 kV/3.5 kA DC superconducting cables to enhance the power supply at Montparnasse train station.
 In Japan, several field tests of superconducting feeding for 1500 V DC railway networks are also underway.

 7. New cable designs have been developed and demonstrated for high-current power transmission

-Flexibility: Thinner CORC® tapes/wires can achieve bending radii of less than 0.1 metres, making them suitable for space-constrained environments.
+Flexibility: thinner CORC(R) tapes or wires can achieve bending radii of less than 0.1 metres, making them suitable for space-constrained environments.

 8. Concept validation of hybrid energy pipelines (co-transmission of electricity with hydrogen/LNG)

-Combining superconducting cables with pipelines carrying liquid hydrogen (LH₂) or liquefied natural gas (LNG) enables the simultaneous, efficient transmission of electrical and chemical energy carriers—a forward-looking technology for future integrated energy systems.
+Combining superconducting cables with pipelines carrying liquid hydrogen (LH2) or liquefied natural gas (LNG) enables the simultaneous and efficient transmission of electrical and chemical energy carriers, offering a forward-looking technology for future integrated energy systems.

 9. Overhead superconducting transmission lines (O-SCTLs) expand new application scenarios